sojungko/axial-projects-lite/README.md

 Although it would have been ideal to have my CreateNew and ProjectEdit components share one template, with the time constraints I had, I decided it would be prudent to keep them separate to manage their logics separately.

 This challenge was definitely a steep learning curve but a fun experience.
 If given more time, I would like to render the edit form in modal, as doing so would yield more room to display projects.
 I would also address the state mutation problem that exists between the Projects and ProjectEdit components.
-Overall, however, I am happy with the way this app turned out, considering my limited experience with Angular 2.
+Overall, I am happy with the way this app turned out, considering my limited experience with Angular 2.

 Thank you for giving me the opportunity to take this challenge.
 I hope this README clarifies the process in which I created this app.
 I look forward to your feedback!